 6. A/B Testing:

 A/B Testing, or split testing, is a fundamental technique for optimizing your marketing efforts.
-It involves comparing two versions of a webpage, email, or other marketing asset to determine which performs better.
+It involves comparing two webpage versions, email, or other marketing assets to determine which performs better.
 This data-driven approach allows you to make informed decisions and improve conversion rates.

 What It Is: